 To make the most of reaching this milestone, I decided to send a survey to the people on my list, and the responses were enlightening.
 Originally, I addressed my Liminal Letters to authors.
 Then I noticed quite a lot of editors were signing up to it – out of curiosity, I assumed.
 But it turns out 79% of my subscribers are editors (or want to become editors)!

 And I’m glad.
 Because if I want to work with around twenty authors a year but sell course placements to around a hundred editors a year … I need to be reaching more editors than authors.
 It seems kind of cold to think about it like that, but I also love connecting with other editors.
 I’ve ended up writing more about the practical and philosophical side of running an editorial business than the editing side, and I assume this is more interesting (or at least more relevant) to other editors than it is to authors.

 I decided that ‘Self-Editing Your Novel’ should be available for immediate access (still completely free, of course), because the more people who read and use it, the better!
 And that’s a win all round.
-It can be downloaded from the Editorial Services page.
+It can be downloaded from the Library page.

 Now, here’s the shocker.
 Technically, I now haven’t reached my target of 500 newsletter subscribers.
 Because soon after reaching that number, I deleted a hundred people from the list.
 Why?
 Because they hadn’t opened any of my emails for months – so what was the point in them being there?
 I’m now back at around 425 subscribers, and it’s growing steadily.

 The number isn’t the main goal for me here, even though I’ve expressed it in that way.
 The quality of the people on the list is the goal.
 And by that I mean people who share my values and are interested in similar things.
 Meaningful connection is what it’s all about.